United Way: Formation of the United Way

 After WWII, the United Fund took a similar role to the modern United Way.
 They focused almost exclusively on workplace fundraising (rather than the Community Chests' focus on door-to-door solicitations).
 The end of the excess profit taxes weakened the incentives for corporate gifts after World War II.
 Campaign leaders looked to employees in workplace (and not their bosses) as an opportunity to make up for the expected loss.
 In 1956, workplace giving from employees accounted for 39.6% of the revenue of United Funds and Community Chests.
 This was the first time that workplace giving exceeded corporate gifts (38%).
 With federal government's move to allow compulsory Social Security and income tax withholdings in 1942, the technology of payroll deductions became a vehicle to allow employees to give incremental gifts.
 The strong economy in post-war economic boom helped these campaigns to grow at a rate of 5–10% annually.

 United Community Funds and Council of America, the national association of United Funds, expanded its role in the 1970s.
 Historically, it served a similar role as a trade association to the United Funds and lacked authority in shaping their affiliates.
 Its thousands of affiliates went by no fewer than 137 different names and pursued thousands of different charitable objectives.

 To give the organization a national identity, the United Community Funds and Council of America adopted a new name and logo.
 The organization announced on July 13, 1970, that it would change its name from "United Funds and Council of America" to United Way of America.
 Bayard Ewing, the president of the fund said: "We wanted a simple name that would give people a clearer and more descriptive idea of what our organization is trying to do.
 I hope that the name will be adopted by all of our 2,260 fund‐raising units throughout the country."
 The new logo was designed by graphic designer Saul Bass in 1972.
 Aramony traveled to major cities to persuade the affiliates to adopt the logo and brand name.

 It moved from New York City to Alexandria, Virginia, in 1971.

 In 1973, United Way of America formed a partnership with the National Football League.

 By 1974, there were enough United Way organizations internationally to demand the kind of support provided by the national organization, United Way of America, and United Way International was born.
 Its staff spoke eight languages, with a Board of Directors from more than seven countries working with member organizations.
-Amundsen, Chief Administrative Officer, served as interim president during a yearlong search.
+Christopher Amundsen served as interim president during a yearlong search.